What is desktop publishing and design?

 How do you become a desktop publisher?

 Generally, desktop publishers need a high school diploma along with an associate or bachelor's degree to qualify for a job in the field, though relevant work experience can sometimes work in place of education for some employers.
 While a degree has been a minimum qualification required by employers in the past, many now look for those who have demonstrated skills with industry desktop publishing software and techniques, so completing a desktop publishing course through a career diploma could be helpful!

 How long does it take to become a desktop publisher?

 The length of time it takes to become a desktop publisher can depend on your work experience and which training path you choose to pursue.
 For those earning a degree, it can take roughly two to four years to become a desktop publisher.
 With our online Desktop Publishing and Design Career Diploma, you can learn the essential skills employers look for around your schedule and build your knowledge in a matter of months.

 What skills do you need to be a desktop publisher?

 Successful desktop publishers and designers need to have some artistic ability or an eye for design in order to create visually appealing documents.
-Additionally, successful desktop publishers are also detail-oriented, organized, and have strong computer skills.
+Additionally, successful desktop publishers are also detail-oriented, organized, and have strong math and computer skills.